AlexandrPirogov/AlexandrPirogov/README.md

 - 🔭 I’m currently backend juniour developer (Laravel, PostgreSQL).
 - 🌱 I’m currently learning C++ (Multithreads, STL), GitLab.
 - 📕 Everything I study/learned can be seen [in my edu repo](https://github.com/eduAlexandrPirogov)
--

 # 📈 What goals i want to reach
-- Be usefull for the team
+- 💯 Be usefull for the team
-- Become C++ dev.
+- 💻 Become C++ dev.
-- Create massive applications.
+- 🚀 Create massive applications.

 # 😄 Skills that have been successfully applied at work

-- Software testing.
+- 🔎 Software testing.
 Have an experience of writing unit tests.
-- TDD.
+- 🔨 TDD.
 Created 3 application using TDD.
-- Database design.
+- 📜 Database design.
 Formal justification for the use of normal forms.
 Have experience in optimizing database schemas.
-- Docker.
+- 🚚 Docker.
 Know how to use docker, what is image, what is container.
 Created custom networks.
 Understand the difference between mount and volume.
-- PL/SQL.
+- 🐘 PL/SQL.
 Created successfully procedures which operates with finances.
+- 🐰 RabbitMQ.
+Have an experience of using RabbitMQ.

 <!--
 **AlexandrPirogov/AlexandrPirogov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.